formester/formester-site/content/blog/jotform-vs-surveymonkey-forms-surveys-or-both.md

 #### 3. Advanced Form Features

-Jotform offers a plethora of advanced form features, such as conditional logic, payment processing, file uploads, calculations, multi-page forms, empowering you to create dynamic, interactive and personalized form experiences.
+Jotform offers a plethora of advanced form features, such as **conditional logic, payment processing, file uploads, calculations, multi-page forms**, empowering you to create dynamic, interactive and personalized form experiences.
 Moreover, it also offers Form Analytics to derive meaningful insights from the submissions received.

 #### 4. Powerful Integrations

-Jotform provides seamless integrations with a wide range of third-party applications, enabling its users to connect their forms with other tools, services and systems to streamline workflows and enhance productivity.
+[Jotform provides seamless integrations with a wide range of third-party applications](https://www.jotform.com/integrations/), enabling its users to connect their forms with other tools, services and systems to streamline workflows and enhance productivity.

 #### 5. Extensive Template Library

-Jotform boasts a vast collection of pre-designed form templates, spanning various industries and use cases, making it easy for its users to kickstart their form-building process, by making minor edits.
+[Jotform boasts a vast collection of pre-designed form templates](https://www.jotform.com/form-templates/?classic), spanning various industries and use cases, making it easy for its users to kickstart their form-building process, by making minor edits.

 #### 6. Collaboration and Workflow Management

-Jotform offers collaborative features, allowing multiple members of the same team to work together on form creation, share forms internally or with clients, and manage form submissions efficiently.
+[Jotform offers collaborative features](https://www.jotform.com/help/419-understanding-form-collaboration/), allowing multiple members of the same team to work together on form creation, share forms internally or with clients, and manage form submissions efficiently.

 These unique features make Jotform a standout choice for individuals and businesses seeking a versatile, collaborative, and secure form-building platform.
 Whether you're collecting customer feedback, conducting surveys, or automating workflows, Jotform has the tools and capabilities to meet your specific needs.